 The resolution HCR2038 proposes a measure that allows the Arizona Legislature to eliminate any agency rule that imposes costs exceeding $1,000,000 per year on taxpayers through a concurrent resolution.
-It also establishes a process for citizens or businesses affected by such rules to request an assessment from the Office of Economic Opportunity (OEO) regarding the rule's financial impact.
-The OEO is required to complete this assessment and notify the Administrative Rules Oversight Committee, the public, and the Legislature of its findings within six months.
+It also enables citizens or businesses affected by such rules to request an assessment from the Office of Economic Opportunity (OEO) regarding the financial impact of the rule.
+The OEO is required to complete this assessment and inform the Administrative Rules Oversight Committee, the public, and the Legislature of its findings within six months.

-If approved by voters in the upcoming general election on November 3, 2026, this measure will amend the Arizona Revised Statutes to include provisions for legislative rule removal and assessment.
-The resolution includes a severability clause, ensuring that if any part of the act is deemed invalid, the remaining provisions will still be enforceable.
-The Secretary of State is tasked with submitting this proposition to the voters, thereby allowing the public to have a say in the legislative process concerning regulatory costs.
+Additionally, the resolution includes a severability clause, ensuring that if any part of the act is deemed invalid, the remaining provisions will still be enforceable.
+The Secretary of State is tasked with submitting this proposition to voters during the next general election scheduled for November 3, 2026, making it contingent upon voter approval to become law.

 Statutes affected: Introduced Version: 41-1049, 41-1049.01